precice/config-visualizer/README.md

 # preCICE Config-Visualizer

 The `config-visualizer` is a tool meant to help visualize and debug precice configuration xml files.
+This tool produces a dot file as output, which visualizes the various communicators and meshes defined in the configuration file and the movement of data between them.

 This readme describes the installation and various functionalities of this tool

 ## Installation